 in Partnership with

-This year, global health has come to the forefront with the COVID-19 pandemic impacting lives around the world.
+In 2020 global health has come to the forefront with the COVID-19 pandemic impacting lives around the world.

 At the Global Health Consortium at Florida International University’s Robert Stempel College of Public Health & Social Work, our goal is to provide a platform to evaluate and propose policies and solutions that ameliorate the world’s most urgent public health concerns.
 This year, we have seen how a quickly a virus can spread and how it can affect society and the economy.